-Under Rule 23(e)(1), when approving a class action settlement, the district court "must direct notice in a reasonable manner to all class members who would be bound by the proposal."
+23(e)(1), when approving a class action Under Rule settlement, the district court "must direct notice in a reasonable manner to all class members who would be bound by the proposal."
 In addition, for classes certified under Rule 23(b)(3), courts must ensure that class members receive "the best notice that is practicable under the circumstances, including individual notice to all members who can be identified by reasonable effort."
 Fed.
 R. Civ.
 P. 23(c)(2)(B).
 The Due Process Clause also gives unnamed class members the right to notice of the settlement of a class action.
 Fidel v.
 Farley, 534 F.3d 508, 513-14 (6th Cir.
 2008) (citing DeJulius v.
-New England Health Care Employees Pension Fund, 429 F.3d 935, 943-44 (10th Cir.
+New England Health Care Emps.
+Pension Fund, 429 F.3d 935, 943-44 (10th Cir.
 2005)).
-The notice must be

-"reasonably calculated, under all of the circumstances, to apprise interested parties of the pendency of the action and afford them an opportunity to present their objections."
+The notice must be "reasonably calculated, under all of the circumstances, to apprise interested parties of the pendency of the action and afford them an opportunity to present their objections."
 DeJulius, 429 F.3d at 944 (quoting Mullane v.
 Cent.
 Hanover Bank & Trust Co., 339 U.S. 306, 313 (1950)).
 Still, "the type of notice to which a member of a class is entitled depends upon the information available to the parties about that person."
 In re Nissan Motor Corp.
 Antitrust Litig., 552 F.2d 1088, 1098 (5th Cir.
 1977).
-Thus due process does not require actual notice to all class members who may be bound by the litigation.
+Thus, due process does not require actual notice to all class members who may be bound by the litigation.
 See Fidel, 534 F.3d at 514.

-Here, DPPs propose mailing hard-copy notices to all class members for whom they have a valid address from PoolCorp's transaction data.
-DPPs also propose publishing short form notice in two leading industry publications, and having Garden City create both a case-specific website and "hotline" for potential class members to consult about the settlement.
+Here, DPPs propose mailing hard-copy notices to all class members for whom they have a valid address from Pool's transaction data.
+DPPs also propose publishing short form notice in two leading industry publications.
+Garden City will also create both a case-specific website and "hotline" for potential class members to consult about the settlement.
 The Court finds that the proposed method of notice satisfies the requirements of Rule 23(c)(2)(B) and due process.
 The direct mailing of notice, along with publication of short form notice in print and on the web, is reasonably calculated to apprise class members of the settlement.
-Moreover, DPPs' plan to combine notice for the Zodiac and Hayward settlements should streamline the process and avoid confusion that might otherwise be caused by a proliferation of notices for different settlements.

-Therefore, the Court APPROVES the proposed long and short form notices and the plan for providing notice.
+Accordingly, the Court APPROVES the proposed long and short form notices and the plan for providing notice.

-V. Claims Administrator
+V. Claims Administrator and Escrow Agent

-Counsel requests that the Court approve Garden City as the Claims Administrator in this case.
+Counsel requests the Court to approve Garden City as the Claims Administrator in this case.
 Garden City would be responsible for: (1) disseminating the Notice of Pendency of Class Action and Settlement of Class Action and the Proof of Claim and Release to potential Class Members in this action, including by direct mail and through its case-specific website; (2) assisting Class Members with questions regarding the proposed settlement and the submission of claims; (3) receiving and processing claims submitted regarding the settlement fund; (4) corresponding with Class Members submitting deficient claims; (5) reporting to Counsel and the Court; and (6) distributing settlement funds to approved claimants.
+Garden City anticipates that \$133,250 will be sufficient to cover these costs.

 After reviewing the experience of Garden City and its proposed plan to administer the settlement, the Court is satisfied that Garden City will competently administer the settlement.
 Accordingly, the Court APPROVES Garden City as the Claims Administrator.